6 Ways to Maxime Your Google AdWords Account and Your Budget

-First, does your paid search campaign naming convention make sense?
+1. Does your paid search campaign naming convention make sense?

 Think of your Google AdWords paid search campaign naming convention as the foundation and floor plan of a home.
 Campaigns should be easy to follow and make sense.
 You should be able to identify how keywords are split up and where they belong in your campaign.
 Here’s an example of a good campaign naming convention for a school that offers medical classes:

 1. Google – Search – Branded

 5. Google – Search – Pharmacy Tech

 This paid search campaign naming convention makes sense for a school that offers classes in these programs or has specific budgets or goals for each program.
 Right away you can tell that any search ads or keywords related to Medical Assistant will be found under the “Google – Search – Medical Assistant” campaign.
 You can also tell that they are running display but only for branded and not each individual program that they offer.
 If this school wanted to do a big push towards an individual program it would be easy to manage that with this setup.
 If they wanted to stop promoting a certain class such as “Lab Tech” we could simply pause the campaign.
 Proper campaign naming convention will save you a lot of time, help you identify performance both good and bad, and make optimizing much more efficient.